jafreedman12/jafreedman12.github.io/re-rosgen_report/HEGSRR-Replication-Report_publish.md

  Figure 1: Point of analysis (Location 13) in the CHaMP dataset in the MFJD watershed
  ![Image of Locator Map, showing Point 13 (orange) in MFJD watershed](assets/fig01_locatormap.png)

 The data collected for this analysis was performed primarily using the CHaMP dataset of river depth and quality throughout the John Day watershed, a dataset created in the monitoring of salmon populations.
 33 sites were randomly selected by Kasprak et al. (2016), and in our class of 18 students, we were each [randomly assigned](https://gis4dev.github.io/lessons/04b_rosgen_GRASS_R.html) a study site for this analysis.
 I was assigned Location 13 (Figure 1).
-10m DEM data is publicly available across the United States through the [USGS 3DEP program] (https://apps.nationalmap.gov/downloader/#/).
+10m DEM data is publicly available across the United States through the [USGS 3DEP program](https://apps.nationalmap.gov/downloader/#/).
 We received this [DEM as pre-processed LiDAR](https://github.com/jafreedman12/RE-rosgen/tree/main/data/raw/private) for the extent of the John Day watershed at a 1m pixel resolution, though the authors state they used 10m and 0.1m pixels for their DEM analyses.
 This 0.1m DEM was likely derived from LiDAR point cloud data.

 Kasprak et al. (2016) performed this analysis on 33 sites in the MFJD watershed, using the average of 100+ , 1m-spaced cross-sections at each site to help with the classification of each river in the RGS framework.
 They used a generalized random tessellation stratified sampling method to select the 33 CHaMP sites (sampled in 2012 and 2013) that were eventually used in this analysis.
 While the authors do not make clear the origins for their DEM data, it is fairly easy to find high-quality DEM and aerial imagery in the United States through the [USGS 3DEP program](https://apps.nationalmap.gov/downloader/#/).
 The CHaMP data for 2012 and 2013 was gathered in collaboration with the [Columbia Habitat Monitoring Project](https://www.champmonitoring.org/Watershed/Details/6#tab-overview~#people), and the authors make clear that this research is a project for the CHaMP Monitoring Project.